aaronjensen/software-development/monoliths.md

 >
 > [The Goal: Continuity](./continuity.md)

 I realized recently that I've never seen a monolith &mdash; majestic or otherwise.
 Every time that I look at something someone else labels a monolith, I find a `Gemfile`, `package.json`, or similar file teeming with dependencies.
 Even `rails new` produces a web application with 74 dependencies.
-Adding the applications itself, you get 75 modules.
+Adding the application itself, you get 75 modules.
 So, is a monolith an application that only has 75 [partitions](partitions-and-compositions.md)?

 While I acknowledge I'm playing with the word's definition, I think that this is an interesting way to look at the issue.
 When we start a new project, we start it with 75 partitions.
 We then proceed to add file after file, class after class, module after module, and we rarely consider creating a new package (RubyGem, NPM Package, etc.).
 We are effectively declaring that packages are for "them" and "we" don't need them.
 Is it because they are open-source?
 Is it because they are separate teams or separate people?